SemiQuant/RNAseq_pipeline/README.md

-# Alignment of SE or PE Illumina sequenced RNA.
+# Alignment of SE or PE Illumina sequenced RNA
 Script will align the reads to the supplied reference using:
 STAR aligner for E(karyotyic) genomes
 Bowtie2 for P(prokaryotic) genomes